Social Media Crime

 Social media has even recently been blamed for an increase in knife crime as it can amplify the effect of violence.
 Accordingly, online offences are being dealt with seriously.

-At the other end of the spectrum, saying something unpopular or unpleasant is not unlawful, people’s sensitivities need to be balanced with free speech, and we see reported a number of cases that cause us concern.
+At the other end of the spectrum, saying something unpopular or unpleasant is not unlawful and people’s sensitivities need to be balanced with free speech.
+We have seen a number of cases reported that cause us concern.

-This tide of sensitivity could result in people pleading guilty when in fact they are not – always take early advice.
+This tide of sensitivity could result in people pleading guilty when in fact they are not.
+If faced with a charge, the only smart option is to take early advice.

 How can we help?